Mohit Sharma

-Mohit Mahipal Sharma (born 18 September 1988) is an Indian international cricketer.
-He also plays for Haryana.
-He is a right-arm fast-medium bowler.
+Mohit Mahipal Sharma (born 18 September 1988) is a former Indian international cricketer.
+He currently plays for Haryana in domestic cricket and has appeared in the Indian Premier League (IPL) for Chennai Super Kings, Kings XI Punjab, Gujarat Titans and Delhi Capitals.
+He is a right-arm medium fast bowler.

 Domestic and IPL career

-Following his work with pace bowling coach Ian Pont, Sharma picked up 37 wickets from 7 games at an average of 23 in the 2012–13 Ranji Trophy.
+Following his work with pace bowling coach Ian Pont, Sharma picked up 37 wickets in 7 games at an average of 23 in the 2012–13 Ranji Trophy.
 He was then contracted by the IPL franchise Chennai Super Kings for the 2013 season.
 He played 15 matches in 2013 Indian Premier League and took 23 wickets.

 In December 2018, he was bought by the Chennai Super Kings in the player auction for the 2019 Indian Premier League for 5 crores.
 He was released by the Chennai Super Kings ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Delhi Capitals ahead of the 2020 Indian Premier League.

-On March 26, 2022, Mohit was roped in by the new franchise Gujarat Titans as a net bowler for the IPL 2022 season.
+On 26 March 2022, Mohit was roped in by the new franchise Gujarat Titans as a net bowler for the IPL 2022 season.

+In the 2023 IPL Auction, he was bought by the Gujarat Titans, and made a major comeback, taking 27 wickets, tied for the second-highest in the season.

+In 2024 IPL, Sharma broke the record of worst bowling spell in IPL history by conceding 73 runs in a game against Delhi Capitals; the unwanted distinction was previously held by Basil Thampi, for his 70-run spell.
+Sharma finished with 4-0-73-0 in that game.